 GKE offers integrated support for two types of cloud load balancing for a publicly accessible application:

-You can create TCP load balancers by specifying
+You can create TCP/UDP load balancers by specifying

 type: LoadBalanceron a Service resource manifest.
 Although a TCP load balancer works for HTTP web servers, they are not designed to terminate HTTP(S) traffic as they are not aware of individual HTTP(S) requests.
 Kubernetes Engine does not configure any health checks for TCP/UDP load balancers.
 See the Guestbook tutorial for an example of this type of load balancer.

 You can create HTTP(S) load balancers by using an Ingress resource.
 HTTP(S) load balancers are designed to terminate HTTP(S) requests and can make better context-aware load balancing decisions.
 They offer features like customizable URL maps and TLS termination.
 Kubernetes Engine automatically configures health checks for HTTP(S) load balancers.

 If you are exposing an HTTP(S) service hosted on Kubernetes Engine, HTTP(S) load balancing is the recommended method for load balancing.

 Before you beginTake the following steps to enable the Kubernetes Engine API: